jc782/jc782.github.io/_posts/2020-04-26-Japow-Skiing.markdown

 By coincidence we were in town at the time of the Sapporo Ice Festival which was well worth the trip.
 It came alive with the lightshow.
 ![iceFestival](/assets/images/japan/IceFestival.JPG){:class="img-responsive"}

 Two memorable aspects to Hakodate.
 Our night time walk up to get the iconic view of the bay, and the monkey's in the onsen.
 Though the 'onsen' was a surprisingly fake affair.
+It would be better described as Monkeys in a zoo with a bath.
 ![hakodate](/assets/images/japan/Hakodate.JPG){:class="img-responsive"}

 Japan lived up to it's reputation.
 I think we skied 'deep' powder at least half of the days we were there.
 It's not as expensive as you might think (apart from Niseko), has amazing culture, great food in general, and unbeatable onsens.
 I'll certainly return

-### Logistics:
+### Logistics

 We use the south-east Hokkaido and East Japan rail pass which allows 6 days of travel on JR trains within a 14 day period.
 It includes travel on the Shinkansen and using it for Tokyo-Hakodate return alone makes the pass economic.
 It also works nicely for people with their own skis as there's no extra charge for carrying them.